 Use Case 8: After Business Meeting

 Every email you send is a reflection of you — so, when you send follow-up emails after business meetings, ensure they're as useful as possible for recipients.

 If the business meeting is especially long or important, you may even mention a few notable accomplishments in your email.
 This helps you keep everyone motivated while showing them you recognize their achievements.

-Next meeting: Thursday, 8/16 to review learnings from CRM beta
+Next meeting: [date] to review learnings from [topic]

 Incredibly excited about the progress we’ve all made.
 Wanted to take a moment to recognize a few key accomplishments:

-In addition, I wanted to recognize some key players into making the above happen smoothly.
+In addition, I wanted to recognize some key players in making the above happen smoothly.

 Use Case 9: Asking for Feedback